Mission Admission is a series of MBA admission tips; a new one is posted each Tuesday.

 “I completed military service before my undergraduate education.
 Can I still count these years in my ‘full-time work experience since graduation’ total?”

-Generally, candidates tend to think of the MBA Admissions Office as an impenetrable black box, but the truth is that these offices are open and available to applicants, and admissions representatives indeed want to clarify these kinds of small technical issues that candidates may encounter.
+Generally, candidates tend to think of MBA Admissions Offices as impenetrable black boxes, but the truth is that they are open and available to applicants, and admissions representatives indeed want to clarify these kinds of small technical issues that candidates may encounter.
 Although you should take care to not be a pest and avoid repeatedly calling the Admissions Office, if you have a small question or two with no clear-cut, obvious answers, do not be afraid to reach out.
 Why not take the guesswork out of the equation and be certain of what the admissions committee expects?